codepilotsf/ezpz-ui/src/routes/spinner/+page.md

 <script>
 	import { Spinner } from '$lib/ui';
-  import Tables from './Tables.svelte';
+  import Table from '$lib/components/Table.svelte';
 </script>

 # Spinner

 Spinners are used to indicate to the user that the interface is waiting for an action to complete such as a server-side operation that is taking a long time.
 There options for different variants of spinners and sizes.
 This component is also used with the `Button` component to indicate `loading` state.

 ### Example